micheleangioni/phalcon-confer/readme.md

 ## Installation

-Confer can be installed through Composer, just include `"michele-angioni/phalcon-confer": "~0.2"` to your composer.json and run `composer update` or `composer install`.
+Confer can be installed through Composer, just include `"michele-angioni/phalcon-confer": "^1.0"` to your composer.json and run `composer update` or `composer install`.

-Then you must run the Confer migrations.
+Then Confer migrations must run to create the needed tables.
 For this, you need to have installed the [Phalcon Dev Tools](https://github.com/phalcon/phalcon-devtools).

 From your Phalcon document root, just run `phalcon migration run --migrations=vendor/michele-angioni/phalcon-confer/migrations` .